flowdock/api-docs/docs/message-types.md

 <div id="/discussion"></div>
 ## Event: discussion

 Discussion is a chat message or comment that is made in an external service.
-It should be rendered similarly to Flowdock chat messages/comments.
+It should be rendered similarly to CA Flowdock chat messages/comments.
 Examples of discussions include GitHub's pull request comments or replies to Zendesk tickets.

 ### Data